sarim/myblogsite/source/_posts/2013-03-09-installing-smilify-plugin-in-octopress.markdown

 {% endraw %}
 Optional:
 ---
-I see the css of the octopress theme was making the smiles to have a border around it and drop-shadow applied, whick looks ugly.
+I see the css of the octopress theme was making the smiles to have a border around it and drop-shadow applied, which looks ugly.
 To fix this,

 1. Open `~/octopresssass/custom/_styles.scss` and add